EllenMengqiXu/FrontEnd/README.md

 1. go to https://nodejs.org/en/ to download node.js

-2. go to cmd to check if we isntall succesufully
+2. go to cmd to check if we intall succesufully

 ```
 node -v